 config.ini that contains paths for

-SEAScope expects the
+For each data collection, SEAScope expects the

-data directory to have one
+directory to contain:

 When you have new IDF files that you want to visualise with SEAScope,